aws-powertools/powertools-lambda-typescript/docs/index.md

     **Do not use this library for production workloads.**

-AWS Lambda Powertools TypeScript provides a suite of utilities for AWS Lambda functions running on the Node.js runtime, to ease the adoption of best practices such as tracing, structured logging, custom metrics, and more.
+AWS Lambda Powertools for TypeScript provides a suite of utilities for AWS Lambda functions running on the Node.js runtime, to ease the adoption of best practices such as tracing, structured logging, custom metrics, and more.

 ## Tenets